Teaching profile Andrea Boll

 Choreo-Lab provides space for communication, development of methods and dance material as well as rehearsal and performance situations in different local contexts.
 The aim of Choreo-Lab is to train, challenge and develop further choreographic skills, and evaluate them.
 It allows to try out new working methods, different styles and aesthetics and to receive a direct feedback and reflection during the process.
 Choreo-Lab is a liberating and challenging playground.
 For the dancers it is a great opportunity to look into and taste choreographic procedure, get to know different choreographers and try out various styles and methodologies.
 Examples: http://vimeo.com/89866946 password: choreolab2013 and http://vimeo.com/55236690

-Outdoor dance training in exchange with the environment.
+URBAN & NATURE is an outdoor dance training in exchange with the environment.
 Overcome obstacles and deal with different undergrounds, practice different variations of site-specific movements.
-Working with perceptions and senses, using natural elements, surfaces and architecture as inspiration for movement (mapping space with the body).
+Working with perceptions and senses, using natural elements, surfaces and architecture as inspiration for natural movement and training (mapping space with the body).